oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

 allow group <the-group-your-username-belongs> to manage all-resources in compartment <your-compartment-name>
 ```

-With this privilege, you can **manage all the resources** in your **compartment**, essentially giving you administrative rights in that compartment.
+With this privilege, you can manage all the resources in your compartment, essentially giving you administrative rights in that compartment.

 ### Steps to Add the Policy